mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 - **Floats** — Applying a float value such as left can cause block level elements to wrap alongside one side of an element, like the way images sometimes have text floating around them in magazine layouts.

-- **The position property** — Allows you to precisely control the placement of boxes inside other boxes. static positioning is the default in normal flow, but you can cause elements to be laid out differently using other values, for example always fixed to the top of the browser viewport.
+- **The position property** — Allows you to precisely control the placement of boxes inside other boxes.
+Static positioning is the default in normal flow, but you can cause elements to be laid out differently using other values, for example always fixed to the top of the browser viewport.

 - **Table layout** — features designed for styling the parts of an HTML table can be used on non-table elements using `display: table` and associated properties.